zaanposni/discord-masz/README.md

 The server members and your moderators can be **notified** individually about the creation. <br/>
 The user for whom the case was created can also see it on the website, take a stand and your server is moderated **transparently**.

+# Support and Discussion Server

+Join our discord server for support or similar https://discord.gg/5zjpzw6h3S

 # Preview

 <details>